Aberdaron: Religion

 St Aelrhiw's Church at Y Rhiw was built in 1860 on the footings of an earlier church.
 It consists of a small nave and short chancel; aisles to the north and south; and has boulder-built walls and a slate roof.
 The churchyard contains the graves of some of the bodies that were washed up at Porth Neigwl during the First World War.
 Above Porth Iago is the site of the ancient St Medin's Church; now just a mound in the middle of a field; it was the parish church of Bodferin.

-One of the first Non-conformists in the area was Morgan Griffith of Y Rhiw.
-In 1745 he was brought before the court in Pwllheli, where he was jailed for failing to renounce his beliefs.
+One of the first non-conformists in the area was Morgan Griffith of Y Rhiw.
+In 1745, he was brought before the court in Pwllheli, where he was jailed for failing to renounce his beliefs.
 After his release he returned to Y Rhiw and began to preach again.
 Re-arrested, he was returned to a prison ship in England, where he subsequently died.
 Two of the earliest non-conformist chapels in the Llŷn Peninsula were established at Penycaerau, in 1768, and Uwchmynydd, in 1770; the Congregationalists opened Cephas Independent Chapel in 1829; and Capel Nebo was built at Y Rhiw in 1813; the Wesleyan Methodists followed in 1832 at Capel Pisgah.
-By 1850 there were eight non-conformist chapels in Aberdaron, five in Y Rhiw and one on Bardsey Island; but more were to be built.
+By 1850, there were eight non-conformist chapels in Aberdaron, five in Y Rhiw and one on Bardsey Island; but more were to be built.
 The Calvinistic Methodists opened Capel Tan y Foel; and Capel Bethesda, the Baptist chapel at Rhoshirwaun, was built in 1904.
 Aberdaron is also home to a Seventh-day Adventist youth camp named Glan-yr-afon, located 1 mi from the village centre.

-At the 2001 census 73.9 per cent of the population claimed to be Christian and 15.0 per cent stated that they had no religion.
+At the 2001 census, 73.9% of the population claimed to be Christian and 15.0% stated that they had no religion.